nimbly/shuttle

 Request bodies

-• JsonBody Converts an associative array into JSON, sets Content-Type header to application/json.
+• JsonBody Converts an associative array or instance of JsonSerializable into JSON and sets the Content-Type header to application/json.

 • FormBody Converts an associative array into a query string, sets Content-Type header to application/x-www-form-urlencoded.